cube-js/cube/CONTRIBUTING.md

 If there's existing JDBC Driver in place for Database of interest you can just create `DbTypes` configuration inside [cubejs-jdbc-driver/driver/JDBCDriver.js](https://github.com/statsbotco/cube.js/blob/master/packages/cubejs-jdbc-driver/driver/JDBCDriver.js#L31).
-Most of times no additional adjustments required for base `JDBCDriver` implementation as JDBC is pretty standard.
+Most of the time no additional adjustments required for base `JDBCDriver` implementation as JDBC is pretty standard.
-In case you need to tweak it a little bit please follow [Implementing Driver](#implementing-driver) steps but use `JDBCDriver` as your base driver class.
+In case you need to tweak it a little please follow [Implementing Driver](#implementing-driver) steps but use `JDBCDriver` as your base driver class.

 ### Implementing SQL Dialect